Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Evaluation Results

-In this subsection, we further evaluate our universal embedding optimization strategies by comparing different negative choosing methods.
+In this experiment, we study the training strategies of UniVL-DR that are used in learning universal multi-modality representations and show the effectiveness of different negative sampling methods.

-As shown in Table~\ref{tab:hardneg}, we start from the inbatch trained CLIP model, continuously fine-tune it using different numbers of hard negatives and show their performance on the retrieval tasks of different modalities.
-Our experimental results show that the inbatch trained retrieval model prefers to return texts than images as the ranking results, even the image-answerable queries take a larger portion (about 51.6\%) in the training data.
-It illustrates that textual clues are easier to be used than image clues to distinguish the related sources.
+As shown in Table~\ref{tab:hardneg}, we start from the multi-modal retriever CLIP-DPR, continuously fine-tune it with different hard negative sampling methods, and show their performance on different retrieval tasks.
+Our experimental results show that the in-batch trained models prefer to return text documents than image documents as the ranking results, even the image-answerable queries take a larger portion (about 51.6\%) in the training data.
+It illustrates that training multi-modality retrievers with modality-unbalanced negatives usually leads to undesired modality bias during retrieval.

-Then, we further train models with hard negatives sampled from single modality negatives.
-Such a training strategy pushes the queries away from these hard negatives and extremely searches sources from a different modality.
-Using the negatives sampled from different modalities achieve more convincing performance, especially the balanced sampling method, which further demonstrates that balancing the negative sampling from different modalities is critical to building a universal multi-modality retrieval model and alleviating model preference or bias in retrieving candidates from different modality sources.